movlan/SEI-CC-7/work/w07/d3/01-python-containers.md

 ### Tuples - Unpacking
 <br>

-- _Tuples_ have a convenient feature, called _unpacking_, for doing multiple variable assignment:
+- _Tuples_ (and other sequences such as _Lists_) have a convenient feature, called _unpacking_, for doing multiple variable assignment:

 	```python
 	colors = ('red', 'green', 'blue')